Veterinarian Salary in United States

 Veterinarian image

 In addition to the region, factors such as industry, experience, and employer affect a veterinarian’s salary.
 The top-paying industries with the highest average annual salaries for this career are specialty (except psychiatric and substance abuse) hospitals ($154,310); management, scientific, and technical consulting services ($126,000); Veterinarian Salary in United States general medical and surgical hospitals ($122,470); scientific research and development services ($118,500); and employment services ($112,600).
-Veterinarians may work overtime on nights or weekends, in addition to when emergencies occur outside of typical work hours.
+Veterinarians may work overtime on nights or weekends when emergencies occur outside of typical work hours.

 • Continuing education credits